 A typical embankment dam consists of the following components:

-The foundation of an embankment is the supporting component that withstands both horizontal as well as vertical load.
+The foundation of an embankment dam is the supporting component that withstands both horizontal as well as vertical loads.
 The foundation may be made up of rock or soil.
 The foundations in which rock is used as the chief material has high strength and free from faults and defects.
 Sand and gravels may also be used for the construction of the foundation as they provide good support.
 However, the seepage through them must be taken care of properly.